cheshirekow/cmake_format/cmake_format/doc/README.rst

 In order to annotate a positional argument list as sortable, the acceptable tags are: ``sortable`` or ``sort``.
-For the commands listed above where the positinal argument lists are inherently sortable, you can locally disable sorting by annotating them with ``unsortable`` or ``unsort``.
+For the commands listed above where the positional argument lists are inherently sortable, you can locally disable sorting by annotating them with ``unsortable`` or ``unsort``.
 For example::

     add_library(foobar STATIC